zzwwbs/ZoteroRAG/docs/prd.md

 ### 3.1.
 Overall UX Vision

 The user experience should be clean, direct, and trustworthy.
-The application should feel like a powerful utility that respects the user's focus and workflow.
-The core design principle is to minimize friction between the user's question and the relevant insights within their library.
-The interface should be simple enough to be used immediately without a tutorial, yet provide access to powerful features for those who need them.
+The application should feel like a powerful utility that respects the user's focus and workflow, especially on screens with limited real estate.
+The core design principle is to minimize friction and scrolling by organizing tasks into logical, focused views.
+The interface should be simple enough to be used immediately, yet provide access to powerful features for those who need them.

 ### 3.2.
 Key Interaction Paradigms

-The primary interaction will be a familiar search-and-browse model:

-1.  **A Central Search Bar:** A persistent, prominent search bar for entering natural language queries.
-2.  **A Split-Pane Results View:** A two-panel layout to display results.
-One panel will list the source papers, and the other will show the specific text chunks from the selected paper.
-This allows for easy context switching between a high-level overview and detailed snippets.
-3.  **Modal/Separate Screen for Settings:** Configuration options (like API keys and Zotero path) will be handled in a dedicated settings window to keep the main search interface uncluttered.
+The primary interaction model is being updated from a single, scrollable view to a **task-oriented tabbed interface** to improve usability and reduce clutter.

+1.  **Tab-Based Main Window:** The main application window will use a `QTabWidget` to separate primary functions into distinct tabs.
+This prevents overcrowding and allows for a more focused workflow.
+2.  **Centralized Search Controls:** The search bar and its related controls (like the number of chunks to retrieve) will be grouped together for intuitive access.
+3.  **Enhanced Results Readability:** Search results (chunks) will have an improved preview format and a dedicated, non-modal dialog for reading full content without leaving the main application context.
+4.  **Clear Action Buttons:** Buttons for primary actions like "Start Indexing" will provide clear visual feedback, changing state to "Cancel Indexing" during operation.

 ### 3.3.
 Core Screens and Views

-1.  **Onboarding / Setup Screen:** A simple, one-time screen to detect or set the Zotero library path and initiate the first-time indexing.
-It must clearly communicate the read-only nature of the app and its use of cloud services.
-2.  **Main Search View:** The primary screen of the application, featuring the search bar and the split-pane view for papers and chunks.
-This view will also contain the main action buttons ("Analyze with BYOK", "Export for ChatGPT").
+The application's UI will be organized into the following tabs:

+1.  **Search Tab:** This is the primary landing tab after indexing is complete.
+It will contain:
+    *   The main search input bar and chunk count selector.
+    *   The split-pane view for displaying "Papers" and "Chunks" from search results.
+    *   The "Analyze with AI" button to trigger analysis.
+2.  **Index Tab:** This tab is focused on library management and indexing.
+It will contain:
+    *   The Zotero library overview.
+    *   The indexing scope selector (Entire Library vs. Collections), which will display the number of papers for each option.
+    *   The "Start/Cancel Indexing" button and progress indicators.
+3.  **AI Analysis Tab:** This tab is dedicated to displaying the results of AI synthesis.
+It will contain:
+    *   The full, synthesized answer from the LLM.
+    *   The new API token usage widget, providing transparency on costs and consumption.
-3.  **Settings Screen:** A separate window for managing the Zotero path, API keys, and other application settings.
+4.  **Settings Tab:** A dedicated, uncluttered space for all application settings, including Zotero path, API keys, and other future configuration options.
+5.  **Chunk Detail View (Non-Modal Dialog):** Triggered by a double-click on a chunk in the search results.
+This dialog will:
+    *   Display the full, formatted text of the chunk.
+    *   Show detailed metadata (document title, page number, relevance score).
+    *   Provide navigation to the previous/next chunk in the results list.
+    *   Offer actions like "Copy Text" and "Open PDF".

 ### 3.4.
 Accessibility: WCAG AA

 The application should adhere to WCAG 2.1 AA standards to ensure it is usable by people with a wide range of disabilities.
-This includes considerations for color contrast, keyboard navigation, and screen reader compatibility.
+This includes considerations for color contrast, keyboard navigation (including tab navigation and shortcuts in the chunk detail view), and screen reader compatibility.

 ### 3.5.
 Branding